Our Team

 Screen Shot 2021-02-07 at 3.32.45 pm.png

-Bich T. Tran is a Fellow at Verve Research, specialising in Vietnam’s security and foreign policy.
-Her research interests also include Vietnam's grand strategy, Southeast Asian states' relations with major powers, and political leadership.
-Previously, she was a Visiting Research Fellow at the Global Affairs Research Center, the East-West Center in Washington, and Ritsumeikan Center for Asia Pacific Studies.
+Dr Bich (Bic) Tran is a Senior Fellow at Verve Research, specialising in Vietnam’s security and foreign policy.
+Her research interests include Vietnam’s grand strategy, Southeast Asian states' relations with major powers, and issues at the intersection between geopolitics and technology.

-Bich gained her PhD from the University of Antwerp in 2023.
-Her PhD thesis, entitled “Vietnam’s Grand Strategic Adjustment of Cooperation and Struggle”, explains the reasons behind Vietnam’s grand strategy and implementation using the country’s relations with China and the United States as case studies.
+Bich obtained her PhD in Political Science from the University of Antwerp in Belgium.
+Her thesis, entitled “Vietnam’s Grand Strategic Adjustment of Cooperation and Struggle”, explains the reasons behind Vietnam’s grand strategy and implementation using the country’s relations with China and the United States as case studies.